vitaliihonta/landing/mdoc/input/workflows-activities.md

 ## Before we start
 You'll develop the Content Sync platform, starting with the component that fetches videos from YouTube via its API.

 **Disclaimer**: the original YouTube puller code is much more complicated as it implements more functionality (e.g., supporting multiple content sources in a generic way), and it manages the integration configuration per user.
-It is not necessary to dive into such details from the start, so you'll omit it.
+It is not necessary to dive into such details from the start, so we'll omit it.

 Let's focus on the Activities and Workflows basics.
 You'll learn how they help solve real problems!

 ## YouTube Puller
-During the tutorial, you will implement the YouTube puller.
+During the tutorial, we'll implement the YouTube puller.
 It is non-trivial, so you have to install some dependencies.
-You will use [Scala CLI](https://scala-cli.virtuslab.org/) as it allows you to run the example easily.
 The final code is published in this [Github Gist](https://gist.github.com/vitaliihonta/3b1d6ea96422caef5ea11af03281ad77).
+The example uses [Scala CLI](https://scala-cli.virtuslab.org/) as it allows to run the example easily.
+You should either [install Scala CLI](https://scala-cli.virtuslab.org/install/) or adapt the example for your favorite build tool.

 The functionality you're implementing consists of multiple steps.
 All of them require [ZIO Temporal](https://zio-temporal.vhonta.dev/).
 Let's follow the implementation steps and collect the list of other dependencies: